 Recipe to brew your own essiac tea

-You can find an Essiac Tea Blend that contains all of the herbs that Rene Caisse used in the correct ratio or you can obtain the individual herbs that are listed below to mix and brew.
+You can find an Essiac Tea Blend that contains all of the herbs that Rene Caisse used in the correct ratio or you can obtain the individual herbs that are listed below to mix together yourself.

 1 1/2 pounds of burdock root (finely chopped)

-1 pound of sheep sorrel powdered herb (to be a true essiac this must contain the roots and the leaves of the plant, most on the market today to not include the roots)
+1 pound of sheep sorrel (powdered) (to be a true essiac this must contain the roots and the leaves of the plant, most on the market today to not include the roots)

 1/4 pound of slippery elm bark (powdered)